Skip to main content

 1. Place the soy sauce, olive oil, lemon juice, Worcestershire sauce, garlic powder, basil, parsley, and pepper in a blender.
 Add hot pepper sauce and garlic, if desired.
 Blend on high speed for 30 seconds until thoroughly mixed.

-2. Pour marinade over desired type of meat.
-Cover, and refrigerate for up to 8 hours.
+2. Pour the marinade over the desired type of meat.
+Cover and refrigerate for up to 8 hours.
 Cook meat as desired.

 Teriyaki beef marinade